Wintry Forest – Colours and yarn amounts for my wall hangings

 Hopefully I will be able to show you my completed decoration next week when the Cal starts.

-Once again I had the feeling that I didn’t have the right colours in my Rainbow Cotton to do justice to this design.
-So I used a yarn that I had actually ordered to try out for a completely different project.
-Drops Muskat.
+So I used a yarn that I’d actually ordered to try out for a completely different project: Drops Muskat.

 Yarn